weumn00b/Reversing/ReversingLinuxModules.md

 ## Files
 ---

-Our first step in this walkthrough is to look at what files we downloaded from the CTF.
+Our first step in this walkthrough is to examine what files we downloaded from the CTF.

 You can see that there is a file named "brainstorm.ko" and a file named "logs"